 - Negative changes in arousal and reactivity (such as irritability, hypervigilance, problems concentrating, problems sleeping)

 Some people don’t develop the full range of symptoms included in PTSD, but may experience some of these symptoms that are negatively affecting their life in some way.

-We use EMDR Therapy as our primary treatment modality to treating trauma.
+I use EMDR Therapy as my primary treatment modality to treating trauma.
 EMDR Therapy helps your brain and body recognize that the traumatic memory is no longer happening, and is in the past.
 EMDR Therapy helps to rewire your thought process and interpretation of the traumatic event.

 Your past does not have to hold you back anymore.
 You can heal and move forward.